 With its grey stone cottages, running stream and old pack-horse bridge, Milldale is one of the most picturesque villages in the Peak District.
-Situated at the northern end of Dovedale, it really is the most tranquil, perfectly situated riverside hamlet, consisting of only a dozen or so cottages which date back to the 17th and 18th centuries.
+Situated at the northern end of Dovedale, just a five minute drive north of Ashbourne, it really is the most tranquil, perfectly situated riverside hamlet, consisting of only a dozen or so cottages which date back to the 17th and 18th centuries.

 This small village got its name from the old corn mill which once stood by the water.
 It is no longer here today as it was demolished in the 19th century but the old mill stone can still be seen in the river bed.
 The remnants of the old mill barn are now used by the National Trust to provide walkers with information on the area.

-The Viator bridge is an ancient pack-horse bridge which crosses over the River Dove and connects Milldale to the Dovedale trail.
-It was named after a character in the book ‘The Complete Angler’ written by Izaak Watton in 1653, viator being the Latin word for traveller.
+The village has always been a popular spot with walkers.
+Milldale links between Ilam and the Dovedale trail which is most famous for its stepping stones which adorn postcards up and down the country.
+The Viator bridge in Milldale is an ancient pack-horse bridge which crosses over the River Dove and connects Milldale to the trail through the Dovedale Valley.
+This is a beautiful walk and well worth doing if you have an afternoon to spend!
+The bridge was named after a character in the book ‘The Complete Angler’ written by Izaak Watton in 1653, viator being the Latin word for traveller.
 Some of the goods carried across this bridge were silks and flax from nearby villages Wetton and Alstonefield.